lay295/TwitchDownloader/README.md

 ## Linux – Getting started

-1. Some distros, like Linux Alpine, lack fonts for some languages (Arabic, Persian, Thai, etc.) which will result in segmentation faults when rendering chats with said languages.
-If this is the case for you, install additional fonts families such as [Noto](https://fonts.google.com/noto/specimen/Noto+Sans) or check your distro's wiki page on fonts as it may have an install command for this specific scenario, just like the [Linux Alpine](https://wiki.alpinelinux.org/wiki/Fonts) font page.
+1. Some distros, like Linux Alpine, lack fonts for some languages (Arabic, Persian, Thai, etc.) If this is the case for you, install additional fonts families such as [Noto](https://fonts.google.com/noto/specimen/Noto+Sans) or check your distro's wiki page on fonts as it may have an install command for this specific scenario, such as the [Linux Alpine](https://wiki.alpinelinux.org/wiki/Fonts) font page.
 2. Ensure both `fontconfig` and `libfontconfig1` are installed. `apt-get install fontconfig libfontconfig1` on Ubuntu.
 3. Go to [Releases](https://github.com/lay295/TwitchDownloader/releases/) and download the latest binary for Linux, grab the [AUR Package](https://aur.archlinux.org/packages/twitch-downloader-bin/) for Arch Linux, or [build from source](#building-from-source).
 4. Extract `TwitchDownloaderCLI`.